Steve answers the questions he is asked most about leadership

 The only preventive medicine for corruption of power is a healthy respect for and a diversity of others (diversity).

-Where should leaders must divide their time?
+Where should leaders divide their time?

 I think leaders have two “leadership continuum” scales that they must follow.
-Thinkers on the subject like McGreagor and Blake & Mouton demonstrate this idea as a vertical axis (concern for people) balanced against a second axis of “concern for task
+Thinkers on the subject like McGreagor and Blake & Mouton demonstrate this idea as a vertical axis (concern for people) balanced against a second axis of “concern for task.

 What’s the worst fault a leader can have?